DworkinLab/WingMachine_manual/HowToWingMachine.md

 - You can also do batch conversion for size and greyscale in imageJ/fiji (tutorial to be written, but ask Ian).
     - ImageJ can also do batch cropping (which can be useful, but dangerous).
     - ImageJ batch conversions seems slower and requires more memory (so do wings in batches).
+    - the `WINGS` program below (and thus the python script) require the scale to be in mm/px for the images at 632 x 480.
+Please keep track of your scale inputted as this is a common source of confusion!

 ## Step 1.
 TPSdig
 ---